Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Notations and main objects

-Indeed, by \cite[Theorem 3.2]{kuznetsov}, any real smooth system $\frac{dx}{dt}=F(x,\nu)$ having at $\nu=0$ a \emph{non-hyperbolic}\footnote{\emph{Non-hyperbolic} means that $F_x(0,0)=0$.} singular point $x=0$ (i.e. undergoing a bifurcation of the singular point at $\nu=0$) and which satisfies generic assumptions $F_{xx}(0,0)\neq 0$ and $F_\nu(0,0)\neq 0$ is locally \emph{topologically} equivalent to the system:
+with $F$ real and analytic in $x$ and in $\nu$, having at $\nu=0$ a \emph{non-hyperbolic}\footnote{\emph{Non-hyperbolic} means that $F_x(0,0)=0$.} singular point $x=0$ (i.e. undergoing a bifurcation of the singular point at $\nu=0$) and which satisfies generic assumptions $F_{xx}(0,0)\neq 0$ and $F_\nu(0,0)\neq 0$.